tmbothe/AirBnB_Analysis/README.md

 # AirBnB_Analysis
 Analyzing  AirBnB business and understand how it has grown over the years.
+I have anlyzed the Airbnb Boston dataset from 2008 to 2016.
+The dataset has listings activities for hosts and reviews from guests who visited the city during that period.
+The dataset has 3585 distinct listings.

 #### Table of Contents